 With that in mind, and knowing that it’s a good idea to be quick off the mark with your congratulations, it’s a good idea to stock up on a variety of cards so that you have one to hand ready to send when the occasion arises.

-How To Structure A Congratulations Card
+Structure: How To Write A Congratulations Card

 You don’t have to write an essay when you’re sending your congratulations card.
 But sticking to a simple structure can help you get everything you want to say down in a short, simple message.